lamantin37/SQL_beginner.Day01/README.md

 Keyword “ALL” means to save duplicates of rows in the result.
 The main rules to work with sets are below
-- The main SQL provides a final names of attributes for whole query
+- The main SQL provides final names of attributes for whole query
-- The attributes of controlled SQL should satisfied number of columns and corresponding family types of main SQL
+- The attributes of controlled SQL should satisfy number of columns and corresponding family types of main SQL

 ![D01_02](misc/images/D01_02.png)